NgocAnhVu1418/Financial-report-dashboard/README.md

 - company operational guidance
 - industry demand outlook for metallurgical and thermal coal markets

+These insights were used to develop realistic assumptions for forward financial projections.

 ---

 ### 3. Cost of Debt Estimation

-Calculated the company's cost of debt based on:
+The company’s cost of debt was estimated using information from financial statements and financing disclosures, including:

 - total interest-bearing obligations
 - interest expense on borrowings and lease liabilities